therealmai/sanaol_agency/README.md

     2. search id in extension market place
     3. author is Daniel Biehl
     4. extension has check mark
+4. web driver check the first part of sir's video

 Installing venv
 From the root foler, do: